mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 1. The `CapacityPoolMixins` field defines a list of named `CapacityPoolMixin`s.
 These define a set of capacities that can be used to extend the capacities explicitly defined in a `CapacityPool`.
 This allows for reduced duplication if there are many identical physical devices that must be represented as capacity pools.
-Mixins can not be refrenced directly by devices.
+CapacityPoolMixins can not be referenced directly by devices.

 1. The `DeviceMixins` field is a list of named `CompositeDeviceMixin`s.
 These define attributes, capacities and consumed capacities that can be used to extend